-Individuals who don’t hold U.S citizenship can be legally deported from the United States if they violate one or more immigration laws.
-For example, an individual who has been granted permanent resident can be given a deportation notice if they commit an aggravated felony.
-To discover what happens when a non-US citizen is deported from the United States, simply continue reading.
+Individuals who don’t hold US citizenship can be legally deported from the United States if they violate one or more immigration laws.
+For example, an individual granted permanent residency can receive a deportation notice if they commit an aggravated felony.
+To know more about what happens when a non-US citizen is deported from the United States, continue reading.

-The Key Reason Why An Individual May Be Deported
+Key Reasons Why An Individual May Get Deported

-Individuals who are deported from the United States are usually guilty of committing a serious crime.
-However non-US citizens can also be deported for entering the country illegally or attempting to enter the country with false travel documents.
-Individuals who reside in the United States on Temporary Visas and fail to exit the country before their Visas expire can also be detained by Immigration and Customs Enforcement which is known as ICE and deported.
+Deported individuals from the United States are usually guilty of serious crimes.
+However, non-US citizens can also be deported for entering the country illegally or attempting to enter the country with false travel documents.
+Individuals who reside in the United States on temporary visas and fail to exit the country before their Visas expire can also be detained by Immigration and Customs Enforcement, known as ICE, and deported.

-If immigration officers have strong reason to suspect that an individual has been illegally residing in the United States, they will gather evidence to prove that the individual in question does not have a legal right to reside in the United States.
-During this period, immigration officers may legally place a non-US citizen in a detention center.
-Detention centers are located throughout the country.
+If immigration officers have strong reasons to suspect an individual illegally residing in the United States, they will gather evidence to prove it.
+During this period, immigration officers may legally place a non-US citizen in one of the detention centers located throughout the country.

-However, not all individuals are kept in detention centers until their scheduled deportation hearing.
-In many cases, individuals who are classed as permanent residents and did not enter the country illegally are able to remain in their homes, until their court hearings by posting bail.
+However, not all individuals are detained until their scheduled deportation hearing.
+In some cases, individuals classed as permanent residents who entered the country legally can remain in their homes until their court hearings by posting bail.

 Bag & Baggage Letter

-If the judge who is presiding over an immigration hearing decides that the defendant should be removed from the country, the defendant will be served with a bag and baggage letter.
-This legal document will provide an individual with key information about the logistics of their upcoming deportation.
-Such as the time, date, and location that they are expected to report to in order to be deported to their country of origin.
+If the judge decides to remove the immigrant, they will receive a bag and baggage letter.
+This legal document will provide the person with crucial information about their upcoming deportation.
+The document includes the time, date, and location they are expected to report to be deported to their country of origin.

 The Costs Involved In Deportation

-If an individual receives a bag and baggage letter during their immigration hearing, they will not be legally obligated to pay for the costs which are associated with their deportation.
-For example, an individual who will face deportation will not need to provide funds to pay for their international plane tickets.
+A person being deported will not pay for their deportation costs.
+For example, an individual facing deportation will not need to pay for their international plane tickets.

 Failure To Appear To Your Deportation

-If an individual does not turn up at the designated location at the scheduled time and date of their deportation, law enforcement officers will be sent to track them down.
-Some of the places that law enforcement officers may check to find an individual who has absconded from deportation include their previous addresses, workplaces and the homes of their known associates.
-Although individuals can also be caught and arrested in public.
+If an individual does not turn up at the designated location at the scheduled time and date of their deportation, law enforcement officers will track them down.
+Some places they check to find an individual who has absconded from deportation include their previous addresses, workplaces, and the homes of their known associates.
+However, individuals can also be caught and arrested in public.

-Individuals who are found after trying to avoid deportation will immediately be sent to a deportation center, where they will be guarded until they are successfully deported from the United States.
-Individuals who find themselves in this specific circumstance will not be able to file for a deportation reversal or extension.
+When the officers see the individuals who tried to avoid deportation, they immediately send them to a deportation center.
+That’s where they will closely guard the immigrants until they are successfully deported.
+People in this specific circumstance cannot file for a deportation reversal or extension.

-Long-term residents should do their utmost in order to avoid breaking any immigration laws in the United States and can protect themselves further by pursuing full citizenship as soon as they are eligible to become naturalized citizens.
-In the event that an individual receives a deportation notice, they should contact an attorney immediately to try and reverse their deportation order.
+Permanent residents must avoid breaking any immigration laws in the United States.
+They can protect themselves further by pursuing citizenship as soon as they are eligible to become US citizens.
+Anyone that receives a deportation notice should contact an immigration attorney immediately to try and reverse their deportation order.

 Can You Legally Come Back To The US After Being Deported?